websanco/liferay-learn/docs/commerce/latest/en/starting-a-store/introduction-to-liferay-commerce.md

 ## Modern Storefront Pages and Content Management

 Liferay Commerce includes a wide range of tools for setting up a storefront.
-New search tools, for instance, are designed specifically for product catalogs, while customizable widgets make it easy to add common UI elements—such as Checkout and View Cart—to a page.
+New search tools, for instance, are designed specifically for product catalogs, while customizable widgets make it easy to add common UI elements, such as Checkout and View Cart, to a page.
 Learn more about [Building a Storefront](../creating-store-content/creating-your-storefront.md).

 ![Liferay Commerce Dashboard](./introduction-to-liferay-commerce/images/01.png)